-My adult gap year strategy is to travel more and pay less, by burning my stash of frequent travel points, other McCool savvy tactics, and accepting invitations from destinations wanting to reach an audience of savvy, happy travelers.
+Here is my adult gap year strategy is to travel more and pay less—by burning my stash of frequent travel points, other McCool savvy tactics, and accepting invitations from destinations wanting to reach an audience of savvy, happy travelers.

 My adult gap year strategy is also to eventually produce income.
 I shall not get into the hows and whys of that right now.

 Naturally, I thought about what other people do for their boomer gap year or adult gap year.
 I know people who have sold everything and became nomads.
 I know others who participate in home exchanges, frequently house sit, live on boats, live in a van or RV, and many other flavors.